Mastering Financial Biases in Divorce: A Guide for Professionals

 Divorce proceedings are fraught with emotional and financial complexities.
 As experts in divorce mortgage planning, we guide clients through some of the most challenging decisions of their lives.
 While divorce professionals focus on legal statutes and data, it is crucial to recognize the powerful, often invisible, psychological forces at play: cognitive biases.

+Research in behavioral economics suggests that nearly 90% of financial decisions are influenced by emotion rather than pure logic.
+In the high-stress environment of divorce, this percentage often climbs even higher.
 Understanding these financial biases in divorce is essential to helping clients achieve equitable outcomes and to maintaining our professional objectivity.
 By recognizing how mental shortcuts can distort judgment, we can better serve our clients and facilitate more rational, fair, and durable settlement agreements.

 The Anchoring Effect: The Peril of the First Number

 The anchoring effect is our tendency to rely heavily on the first piece of information offered when making decisions.
-In the context of divorce financial planning, this first number, whether it is an initial settlement offer, a home valuation, or a proposed alimony figure, can disproportionately influence all subsequent negotiations.
+In the context of divorce financial planning, this first number—whether it is an initial settlement offer, a home valuation, or a proposed alimony figure—can disproportionately influence all subsequent negotiations.

 How It Manifests: